ConductionNL/commonground-gateway/docs/features.md

 _date-time_

 ####Formats

-A format defines a way an value should be formated, and is directly connected to an type, for example an string MAY BE an format of email, but an integer cannot be an valid email.
-Formats are derived from the OAS3 specification but supplemented with formats that are generally needed in governmental applications (like bsn) .
+A format defines a value should be formated and is directly connected to a type, for example, a string MAY BE a format of email, but an integer cannot be a valid email.
+Formats are derived from the OAS3 specification but supplemented with formats generally needed in governmental applications (like BSN).
 Currently available formats are:

 _bsn_:

 ####Validations

-Besides validations on type and string you can also use specific validations, these are contained in the validation array.
-Validation might be specific to certain types or formats e.g. minValue can only be applied values that can be turned into numeric value.
-And other validations might be of an more general nature e.g. required.
+Besides validations on type and string, you can also use specific validations; these are contained in the validation array.
+Validation might be specific to certain types or formats e.g., minValue can only be applied values that can be turned into a numeric value.
+And other validations might be of a more general nature, e.g., the 'required' value.

 ##API Documentation

-ad
+-   To be Added -

 ##Uploading files through the gateway

-ad
+-   To be Added -

 ##Easy configuration

+-   To be Added -

 ###Dashboard

-gjgh
+-   To be Added -

 ###API

-fgfhfgh
+-   To be Added -

 ###YAML

-sdfs
+-   To be Added -